MizaGBF/Rosetta-Public/readme.md

 > The `__init__.py` files found in some of those folders shouldn't be deleted either.

 The `assets` folder contains various images and other files used by the bot:
 * The various **icon.png** files are automatically set as the bot avatar at the beginning of related months.
 * The content of the `emojis` folder is automatically used during the boot to update the bot Application Emojis list.
+Refer to [Emojis](#emojis) for details.
 * The content of the `hosted` folder is merely a backup of some files I host on a github page.
 In the advent I disappear, you must rehost them somewhere, and update their links in the code.
 * `font.ttf` is used by one command specific to my crew.
 You can remove it if you remove the corresponding cog.

 The `cogs` folder contains the bot Command Cogs, which can summarize as multiple Command groups and their associated functions: